KendricksLCamille/xserver/doc/Xnamespace.md

 ## Examples
 ### Permissions given by example file
-Use the example conf file below, the table represents what each namespace is allowed to do.
+Use the example conf file below, the table represent what each namespace is allowed to do.

 ```
 # When no container are mentioned, all auths and allows configured affect the "root" namespace